-Royals vs. Yankees highlights
+Royals vs. Yankees Highlights

-Aaron Judge hit a solo home run and a grand slam for his 40th and 41st homers of the season in the Yankees' 11-5 win over the Royals
+DJ LeMahieu belted a leadoff homer in the 1st and Aaron Judge crushed his 200th career home run in the Yankees' 8-2 win over the Royals

-Aaron Judge hit a solo home run and a grand slam for his 40th and 41st homers of the season in the Yankees' 11-5 win over the Royals
+DJ LeMahieu belted a leadoff homer in the 1st and Aaron Judge crushed his 200th career home run in the Yankees' 8-2 win over the Royals

-AYRSHIRE, Scotland (AP) — LPGA Tour rookie Hye-Jin Choi shot an 8-under 64 Thursday to take a one-shot lead at the Scottish Open on a day of low scoring on the Dundonald Links course.
-Choi had seven birdies, one eagle and a bogey to tie her career-low round on the LPGA Tour.
-“Today I had really good shots overall, but more than my shots, my putter was very good so I had a lot of chances,” said Choi, who needed 27 putts Thursday.
-“I just made birdies when I got the chance.”
-Three players were tie

 BIRMINGHAM, United Kingdom — Canadian swimming star Summer McIntosh has added to her burgeoning medal case.
 On the heels of her success at the world aquatic championships last month, the 15-year-old from Toronto captured Canada's first gold medal at the Commonwealth Games, winning the 400-metre individual medley in stunning fashion on Friday.
 McIntosh, who became the first Canadian to win two gold medals at a single championship in Budapest, broke both the Games and her own national record, touc